castrguru/desktop/README.md

 a frame -inside a farcaster client- or through a browser.
 What changes?
 What different elements do you have access to as a developer?
 What is the power of those?
 - Include a "build your first frame" tutorial
-<br />__↳ [My First Frame [ castr.guru/guides/my-1st-frame ]](https://castr.guru/guides/my-1st-frame/) is an interactive guide that offers a low- to no-code, step-by-step walk-through for building and deploying your first Farcaster frame.__
+<br />__↳ [My 1st Frame [ castr.guru/guides/my-1st-frame ]](https://castr.guru/guides/my-1st-frame/) is an interactive guide that offers a low- to no-code, step-by-step walk-through for building and deploying your first Farcaster frame.__
 - Add some "look what you can build" examples

 ### $HACKATHON Token Details